 - Your command of the English language.

-The Admissions Committee bases its assessment and decision on the documents you submit.
-In some cases we might ask you for extra information such as course description, or invite you to an (Skype) interview.
+The admissions Committee bases its assessment and decision on the documents you submit.
+In some cases we might ask you for extra information such as course descriptions, or invite you to an (online) interview.

 English language requirements